ISPP Early Career Scholars

 ISPP’s elevator pitch workshop

 At the ISPP annual conference we have introduced an elevator pitch event in which early career political psychologists learn how to present their research in conversation, in a brief, interesting and memorable way.
 At this event, you will work with senior scholar mentors to learn how to develop an effective elevator pitch.
 After the training, you will be given the opportunity to present your own elevator pitch and get invaluable feedback from the mentors.

 The ISPP Early Career Committee (ECC) hosts several websites to support the efforts of graduate students and early career scholars in ISPP.
 These pages provide information regarding resources, current events and ways to get involved in ISPP activities.
 Links to these pages can be found below.
 If you have any questions or suggestions, please feel free to e-mail the ECC.
 For more information on the ECC purpose and its members, please scroll to the bottom of this page.

-The Early Career Committee hosts a blog in order to share information and ideas related to political psychology.
+The Early Career Committee manages a blog in order to share information and ideas related to political psychology.
 We encourage you to use this website to learn about upcoming events and network with other scholars.

 The Early Career Committee manages the ISPP’s Facebook, Twitter, and LinkedIn pages to keep ISPP members informed of news and events related to ISPP and political psychology.

 ISPP Early Career Scholars Newsletters